-How to back up photos and videos to the cloud
+How to easily back up your photos and videos to the cloud

 Tap Save to Drive.

-- Tap Account to choose which Google account's Google Drive you want to save to.
+- Tap Allow to choose allow Drive to access your photos, and the select which Google account's Google Drive you want to save to.

 - Tap Folder to select the folder within that Google Drive that you'd like to save to.

-- Tap the folder you'd like to save to and tap Select Folder in the bottom righthand corner of your screen.
+Tap the folder you'd like to save to and tap Select in the bottom righthand corner of your screen.

 Tap Save in the bottom right-hand corner of your screen.